 Strategic Investment in Intellectual Property

 Innovation is necessary to adapt to our new normal.
 Rather than forgoing patent protection, companies can opt to focus on speed to market and strategic renewal decisioning.

 Utilizing automation and artificial intelligence, product engineers and other R&D team members can minimize the time between ideation and monetization.
 Our Technology Vitality Report (TVR) fast-tracks novel ideas with an AI-enabled Novelty Score.
 Employing this unbiased technology allows for rapid feedback between patent review committees, patent agents and attorneys, and inventors.
 For insights into the competitive landscape and relevant prior art, these teams can turn to the powerful capabilities of InnovationQ®.
 Together, these intellectual property solutions help organizations determine investment priorities and bring innovations to market faster for more immediate ROI.

 Assessing existing patents is also an important piece of a COVID-era intellectual property strategy.
-Industry leaders are predicting a continued focus on “fewer, higher quality assets.”
+Industry leaders are predicting a continued focus on “fewer, higher-quality assets.”
 IP professionals should examine their organizations’ portfolios, looking for intellectual property with both well-known and untapped potential.
-With the help of insights delivered by tools like our Patent Vitality Report (PVR) and Patent Intelligence Report (PIR), businesses can renew their patents with confidence or opt to prune IP from their portfolios.
+With the help of insights delivered by tools like our Patent Vitality Report (PVR) and Portfolio Intelligence Report (PIR), businesses can renew their patents with confidence or opt to prune IP from their portfolios.